mysql schema is the system schema. It

 dd_properties: A table that identifies data dictionary properties, such as its version.
 The server uses this to determine whether the data dictionary must be upgraded to a newer version.

 events: Information about Event Scheduler events.
-See Section 24.4, “Using the Event Scheduler”.
-The server loads events listed in this table during its startup sequence, unless started with the
+See Section 25.4, “Using the Event Scheduler”.
+If the server is started with the

 foreign_key_column_usage: Information about foreign keys.